hotwebmatter/gatsby-training/content/gatsby-building-blocks/2-plugins-themes.md

 Gatsby site.
 Simply download the correct plugin and add some configuration to your `gatsby-config.js` file and you will be up and running.

-Speaking of the `gatsby-config.js` file, open up that file and examine it's contents.
+Speaking of the `gatsby-config.js` file, open up that file and examine its contents.

 ```javascript